Tinubu orders NDLEA to fish out killers of 2-year-old boy in Delta

 “I also pray for the quick recovery of Eronmonsele, who was reportedly injured in that unfortunate event.

 “That incident is unacceptable.
-We must unravel those who foisted agony on the Omhonrinas and ensure they are brought to justice,” President Tinubu said.
+We must unravel those who foisted agony on the Omhonrinas and ensure they are brought to justice.”

 The President charged security agents to be more professional and careful when conducting their operations to avoid risking the lives of innocent Nigerians.